sproutfund/website_evergreen/program/rec2tech.md

   - title: "Broader Impact"
     description:
     features:
-      - name:  "White House Event"
+      - title: "White House Event"
         image: "/photos/programs/rec2tech/white-house-event.jpg"
-        summary: "In May 2016, the White House Office of Science & Technology Policy convened more than a dozen cities to take the first steps toward building a nationwide movement to expand access to new and innovative learning opportunities for students living in under-resourced and disadvantaged communities through local Rec2Tech initiatives.
+        description: "In May 2016, the White House Office of Science & Technology Policy convened more than a dozen cities to take the first steps toward building a nationwide movement to expand access to new and innovative learning opportunities for students living in under-resourced and disadvantaged communities through local Rec2Tech initiatives.
 Sprout helped lead and coordinate this event."

-      - name:  "National League of Cities Event"
+      - title: "National League of Cities Event"
         image: "/photos/programs/rec2tech/national-league-of-cities-event.jpg"
-        summary: "In November 2016, Pittsburgh hosted the National League of Cities annual conference.
+        description: "In November 2016, Pittsburgh hosted the National League of Cities annual conference.
 More than 40 leaders from cities across the United States and Canada attended a “mobile workshop” that showcased Pittsburgh’s Rec2Tech demonstration project.
 Students from Ormbsy Recreation Center attended the event and participated in mini-sessions from each the five Rec2Tech funded projects."

-      - name:  "Report & Recommendations"
+      - title: "Report & Recommendations"
         image: "/photos/programs/rec2tech/report.jpg"
         link:  "local://downloads/rec2tech/rec2tech-report_web.pdf"
-        summary: "The Sprout Fund produced a report documenting the demonstration project from planning to evaluation.
+        description: "The Sprout Fund produced a report documenting the demonstration project from planning to evaluation.
 It also included recommendations for replicating similar Rec2Tech programs in other communities."

 ---